BEST Homemade Margherita Pizza

 - Separate the dough into two equal-sized portions.
 It will deflate slightly, but that is OK.
 Place the dough on a large plate or floured counter top, cover gently with plastic wrap, and allow the dough to rest for 5 to 10 minutes.

-- Assemble the Pizza: Sprinkle the pizza peel (alternatively, you can use the back of a baking sheet – but it will be harder!) with a tablespoon of the cornmeal.
-Gently stretch one ball of pizza dough into roughly a 10-inch circle (don’t worry if its not perfectly uniform).
+- Assemble the Pizza: Sprinkle the pizza peel (if you do not own a pizza peel, you can try using the back of a half sheet pan - but it is tricky!) with a tablespoon of semolina and dusting of all-purpose flour.
+Gently use both hands to stretch one ball of pizza dough into roughly a 10-inch circle (don’t worry if its not perfectly uniform).
 If the dough springs back or is too elastic, allow it to rest for an additional five minutes.
 The edges of the dough can be slightly thicker, but make sure the center of the dough is thin (you should be able to see some light through it if you held it up).
-Gently transfer the dough onto the cornmeal-dusted pizza peel or baking sheet.
+Gently transfer the dough onto the semolina and flour dusted pizza peel or baking sheet.

-- Drizzle or brush the dough lightly with olive oil (teaspoon or so).
-Using a large spoon, add roughly 1/2 cup of the tomato sauce onto the pizza dough, leaving a 1/2-inch or 3/4-inch border on all sides.
+- Drizzle or brush the dough lightly (using your fingertips) with olive oil (roughly a teaspoon.
+Using a large spoon, add roughly ½ cup of the tomato sauce onto the pizza dough, leaving a ½-inch or ¾-inch border on all sides.
 Use the back of the spoon to spread it evenly and thinly.
 Sprinkle a tablespoon of parmigiano-reggiano cheese onto the pizza sauce.
 Add half of the cubed mozzarella, distributing it evenly over the entire pizza.
 Using your hands, tear a few large basil leaves, and sprinkle the basil over the pizza.
 At this point, I’ll occasionally stretch the sides of the dough out a bit to make it even thinner.
 Gently slide the pizza from the peel onto the heated baking stone.
 Bake for 7 to 8 minutes, or until the crust is golden and the cheese is bubbling and caramelized and the edges of the pizza are golden brown.
+Note: If you're looking for more color, finish the pizza under the low or medium broil setting, but watch it carefully!
 Remove the pizza carefully from the oven with the pizza peel, transfer to a wooden cutting board or foil, drizzle the top with olive oil, some grated parmigiano-reggiano cheese, and chiffonade of fresh basil.
 Slice and serve immediately and/or prepare the second pizza.

 Tips for Success: